aasensio/hazel2/docs/configuration.rst

 ^^^^^^^^^^^^^

 Chromospheres are synthesized with slabs of constant physical properties always above photospheres (if any).
 An arbitrary number of chromospheres can be used, either with filling factor or one above the other.
+Note that the magnetic field is always given with respect to the local vertical, contrary to photospheres, which are given relative to the line of sight.

 ::